Best Dry River Bed Ideas to Enhance Your Garden

 What did was place a massive crooked brick smack dab in the middle of the dry stream bed to construct a corridor between the two unique garden areas.

-The riverbanks of this bed are comprised of larger rocks.
+The riverbanks of the Creek bed are comprised of larger rocks.

-The construction of this dry stream bed close to a berm was done so that it would be more successful in avoiding soil erosion.
+The construction of a Creek dry stream bed close to a berm was done to be more successful in avoiding soil erosion.
 There could be a variety of pebbles and stones used in the construction of the bridge, each occupying a specific location below the structure.

 To put a stop to the natural decline of the bank, a flagstone has been installed.
-The addition of ornamental grasses mitigates the rugged appearance of this drain.
+The addition of ornamental grasses mitigates the rugged appearance of the drain.

 Building the bridge on your own, just like the homeowner in this picture did, can allow you to save a significant amount of money.